vibbic/biosegment/docs/overview/workflow.md

 - Dataset
     - Electron-microscopy data
     - example formats: pngseq, tif3d
-- Topic of interest
+- Classes of interest
-    - example topics of interest: mitochondria, endoplasmatic reticulum...
+    - example classes of interest: mitochondria, endoplasmatic reticulum...
 - Segmentations
-    - Attribution for each part of a dataset to a topic interest
+    - Attribution for each part of a dataset to an interest
     - mostly ground-truth or machine made
 - Annotations
     - Stroke or area of a part of the dataset that is attributed